+Figure 3-1: Mexican spread of Storage Sites

-Figure 3-1: a) Spread of storage resource in all Mexican sites (76) across SRMS classifications.
-No sites have a project specified. b) Split of Mexican storage resource between saline aquifers and hydrocarbon fields, both project specified and not.
+a) Spread of storage resource in Mexican sites (76) across SRMS classifications, where a project has been specified. b) Spread of storage resource in all Canadian sites across SRMS classifications; both project specified and not. c) Split of Canadian storage resource between saline aquifers and hydrocarbon fields, both project specified and not.

-Figure 3-2: Storage resource summary for the Mexico compiled in the CSRC.
+Figure 3-2: Storage resource summary for Mexico compiled in the CSRC.

 Graph above is log scale and graph below is linear.
 No project specified sites were identified.